livetheoogway/forage/README.md

 ### Why is it required?

 Say you have small amount of data in your primary datastore, but you want simple search capabilities on top of this data, would you spin up an entire search engine for this?
 Like a dedicated Elasticsearch or Solr?
+Or would you start creating indexes left and right, and bloat up your database?
+You would still not be able to do free text search on it, if you wanted to.

-There are some obvious problems with it:
+There are some obvious problems with whatever approach you take:

 1. Overkill: It is definitely an overkill in most use-cases, like the times when your database has only a few 1000 rows
 2. Expensive: Depending on what hardware/cloud you choose to use to host the search engine